benward2301/dynq/README.md

 #### `-x, --expand`

-Retrieve non-projected attributes from the primary table when querying a global index.
+Retrieve non-projected attributes from the primary table when querying a global secondary index.

 Requires `--partition-key` and `--index`.